dy/sprae/r&d.md

     * generally we have to carefully design plugins system
   + template is used as immediate/fragment in declarative shadow dom and custom elements proposals ? other uses might be: `:scoped` to run template in isolated (iframe) context

+## [ ] Should we convert input init state to signals?

++ unified output state API
++ makes sense of returning modified state
+- doesn't modify initial state
+- performance hit: not everything needs to be a signal, also slows down rendering